BSA Undergraduate Student Research Awards

 Award Level and Announcement

 The award will provide up to ten awards of $200 to support each recipient’s research proposal.
-The award winners will be posted online, noted in the Plant Science Bulletin and announced at the BSA awards ceremony held in conjunction with the Botany 2019 meeting in Tucson, Arizona.
+The award winners will be posted online, noted in the Plant Science Bulletin and announced at the BSA awards ceremony held in conjunction with the Botany 2020 meeting in Anchorage, Alaska.

 The application shall consist of: